tedroden/mad-overview-wrinkle/README.md

 # Mad Overview Wrinkle

 **Mad Overview Wrinkle** is a **Live Markdown Viewer**.
 It monitors a markdown file, automatically converts it to HTML, and renders it in a pretty window.
-Specifically it tries to show you what the file will look like on github.
+Specifically, it tries to show you what the file will look like on github.

 How does it work?